-Before leaving the hospital, you can request to schedule an appointment with a medical social worker in the hospital or from your treating doctor's team.
-These professionals are available through UCSF Care Coordination and the UCSF Cancer Center to discuss what treatments or services the doctor is prescribing as "medically necessary," resources that you may need for home caregiving, and the best ways to obtain services.
-Other non-profit agencies such as the Family Caregiver Alliance or Cancer Care may offer social work services to families online or via telephone.
+Before leaving the hospital, you can schedule an appointment or ask to page your neurosurgery team's social worker or case manager.
+These professionals are available through the Neurosurgery Department, UCSF Care Coordination, and the UCSF Cancer Center to discuss what treatments or services the doctor is prescribing as "medically necessary," resources that you may need for home caregiving, and the best ways to obtain services.
+Other non-profit agencies such as the American Brain Tumor Association, American Cancer Society, and Cancer Care may offer social work services to families online or via telephone.